 The Near Infrared Airglow Camera (NIRAC) is a 45-kilogram device that hitched a ride to the International Space Station (ISS) on May 3, 2019 as part of the Department of Defense Space Test Program.
 NIRAC has two mission objectives: to study lower atmospheric processes that affect space weather, and to exploit airglow for nighttime imagery applications.

 Airglow is a natural atmospheric emission related to aurora – in both cases, light is emitted from an excited atom or molecule, although the cause of excitation is different.
 Airglow is dimmer than aurora and occurs over the entire Earth, not just the poles.

-Visible airglow is rather weak, but NIRAC studies the infrared portion of the spectrum, which is much brighter.
+Visible airglow is rather weak, but NIRAC will study the infrared portion of the spectrum, which is much brighter.
 Using this illumination, the camera will be able to capture images of the ground and clouds at night when there is no other light.

 “We’re interested in using the airglow layer as a flashlight to look at the ground,” Dr. Lynette Gelinas said.
 “In this band, it’s pretty bright; it’s almost as if you’re looking at the ground under a full moon.”

 NIRAC will also contribute to the study of space weather.
 Weather on Earth, a more familiar concept to most, focuses on conditions in the lower atmosphere.

 “Space weather describes conditions in the upper atmosphere and in the near-Earth space environment that can affect spacecraft, for example, ionospheric disturbances that degrade communications signals from satellites,” Gelinas said.